1. Hardware Sizing

 CleanSpeak is capable of running on most modern operating systems.
 Below is a list of the supported operating systems.

-Many other operating systems are capable of running the CleanSpeak, but are not officially supported.
-Any operating system capable of running Java version 1.8 or higher should be capable of running CleanSpeak.
+Many other operating systems can run CleanSpeak but are not officially supported.
+Any operating system capable of running the version of Java expected by CleanSpeak should be capable of running CleanSpeak.

-If you install CleanSpeak via the ZIP package prior to version 3.1.4, you must install Java JDK 1.8 manually.
+If you install CleanSpeak via the ZIP package before version 3.1.4, you must install Java JDK 1.8 manually.
 If you’re using CleanSpeak version 3.1.4 or later, Java is bundled in the downloaded package and there is no additional configuration required.

 CleanSpeak supports the following two databases.